ryanjcooper/EMNIST/README.md

     # This adds an image to the training data with label '{'
     dataset.add_image([for i in range(784)], '{')

-    # This adds an image to the training data with label '{'
+    # This adds an image to the testing data with label '{'
     dataset.add_image([for i in range(784)], '{', test_data=True)

     # This saves the dataset to a .mat file with the timestamp as a part of the filename